catamold/appToDo/Iteration_3/Agent/agent.md

 ---

 ## Agent
-This solution doesn't use conditions and the programme don't know how many methods will be called (refereced) by the Agent.
-The concept is based of calling the method formed by a string.
+This solution doesn't use conditions and the program doesn't know how many methods will call (refereces) by the Agent.
+The concept is based on calling the method formed by a string.
 This string is created based on the verb and the noun's method.

-First I created some test methods which can return a value or not (void/int/string/double,List<Model>,List<string>,Model...).
-These methods can have no parameters, or just one, or 2,3, etc. When the programme has to call a method, it will pass the code (verb + noun) and a list of parameters (for calling the method).
-The Agent will check for the verb which will show the noun, then we'll know which is the method to be called.
+First I created some test methods which can return a value or not (void, int, string, double, List<Model>, List<string>, Model...).
+These methods can have no parameters, or just one, or 2,3, etc. When the program has to call a method, it will pass the code (verb + noun) and a list of parameters.
+The Agent will check for the verb which will show the noun, then we'll know which is the method to call.
 The method to be called is formed by verb + method's name.
-Now, we will invoke the real method the application wanted to call with the right number of parameters.
-After that, data is returned (if it's necesary) to the app where the Agent was called.
+Now, we will invoke the real method the application wanted to call, with the right number of parameters.
+After that, data is returned (if it's necesary) to the app where the Agent's method was called.

 Example of successful command
 ```